-The Core Values around which we build our life and faith as a community include:
+The core values around which we build our life and faith as a community include:

 1. FRIENDSHIP - We build lasting relationships of love and support.

-We live in a world in which people are desperately searching for answers to today’s issues, questions and problems.
-We believe that God’s Word offers guidance to answer these contemporary topics.
 We seek to help people discover the power of God’s Word in their lives, and to help individuals grow in a relationship with God.
 In addition, we believe that the Holy Spirit inspires individuals and gives every believer spiritual gifts, talents and resources.
 We seek to help people identify and use these gifts and talents as God’s stewards on earth.

 3. WORSHIP - We exalt God in a powerful worship experience.

-We are called to reflect the unchanging love, compassion and character of Christ.
+We are called to reflect the unchanging love, compassion, and character of Christ.
 By the power of the Holy Spirit, we seek to reach the world by living and sharing in relevant ways the message of freedom, forgiveness and healing that is offered through Jesus Christ alone.